insin/newforms/docs/forms.rst

 Although ``<table>`` output is the default output style when you ``render()`` a form, other output styles are available.
-Each style is available as a method on a form object, and each rendering method returns a list of ``React.DOM`` components.
+Each style is available as a method on a form object, and each rendering method returns a list of ``ReactElement`` objects.

 ``asDiv()``
 -----------